Springing forward is harder than falling back. These tips can help with sleep patterns during the time change.

 A Sunday afternoon nap should offset the average of 40 minutes of lost sleep most people experience on the night before reporting back to work, she said.

-She also recommends taking in some bright sunshine after rising from bed on the weekend of the time change because light helps regulate the body’s internal clock.
+Brown also recommended taking in some bright sunshine first thing in the morning on the weekend of the time change.
+Light helps regulate the body’s internal clock.
 If the weather is dreary, a brightly lit space can be a substitute.

 The time change is more than an inconvenience, Brown said, noting that studies have linked it to increased incidences of stroke, heart attacks, workplace injuries and traffic accidents.

 Most people need a few days to a week to adjust to the time change.
 For others, especially night owls, the effects are longer lasting, she said.
-If fatigue and difficult sleep patterns persist for more than two weeks after the time change, a medical analysis may be warranted.
-Sleep disorders, such as obstructive sleep apnea, are very common, but often under-diagnosed — and effective treatments are available.
+If fatigue and difficult sleep patterns persist for more than two weeks after the time change, checking with a doctor may be wise.
+Sleep disorders, such as obstructive sleep apnea, are very common, and treatment is available.
+But many people with these problems do not get diagnosed.

 “If you are a person who has a difficult time falling asleep or staying asleep, or if you often feel tired in the daytime, you should speak to your primary care physician and consider an evaluation by a sleep specialist,” Brown said.

-It may also be a good idea to consult your primary care physician about taking low-dose melatonin if you have trouble falling asleep with the time change, she said.
+It’s also a good idea to ask your primary care provider about taking low-dose melatonin if you have trouble falling asleep with the time change, she said.

 Tips to ease the daylight saving time transition: